ultimaweapon/tcg-boot/README.md

 # TCG Boot

-This is EFI application to secure loading Linux with TPM.
+This is an EFI application to secure loading Linux with TPM.

 ## How it works?